LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

   double result = inlet["coef"].call<double>(axom::inlet::FunctionType::Vector{3, 5, 7});

 .. note::  Using ``call<ReturnType>(ArgType1, ArgType2, ...)`` requires both that the return type
   be explicitly specified and that argument types be passed with the exact type as used in the signature defined as part of the schema.
 This is because the arguments do not participate in overload resolution.

+Callbacks copied out of Inlet keep their Lua state alive and remain callable after the Inlet object is destroyed.
+Lua execution errors and invalid callback return values are reported as ``std::runtime_error`` at the call site.